 Chinese Social Media

-As many Western platforms are blocked in the Middle Kingdom, Chinese social media platforms are THE method of choice to attracting Chinese tourists.
+As many Western platforms are blocked in the Middle Kingdom, Chinese social media platforms are THE method of choice to attract Chinese tourists.
 WeChat, of course, is the most popular one with many functions for every consumer’s needs.

 Social media marketing offers great functions to create experiences around international and Chinese tourism.
 You will have to stand out to attract more Chinese holidaymakers and outbound tourists.
 Influencers will help you to target Chinese tourists.
 Learn all about WeChat marketing in great detail here.